vitamin-v-software/datanalytics_riscv/README.md

 ### Train a workload

-Inside the workloads directory you will find 2 models, Vgg19 and GoogleNet.
-Vgg19 is heavier than GooglNet, for embedded and low performance devices, or faster runs, it is recommended to use GoogleNet.
+Inside the workloads directory you will find 3 models: Vgg11, ResNet50 and GoogleNet.
+Vgg19 is heavier than the other models, for embedded and low performance devices, or faster runs, it is recommended to use GoogleNet or ResNet.

 Both directories contain a python script called `load_pretrained_model.py` which downloads and saves a pretrained model (vgg19 or googlenet).
 This step is optional (but recommended), as you can upload your own custom pretrained model or weights.
 For a quick test, this script comes handful.